 Bidder List – A list of names and addresses of bidders from whom bids, proposals, or quotations are solicited.
 This may also apply to a list of potential bidders that is maintained by an agency.

+Brand Name or Equal Specification – A specification that uses one or more products, brand names, makes, manufacturer’s names, catalog numbers or similar identifying characteristics to describe the standard of quality, performance, functionality, or other characteristics needed to meet the state agency’s Form, Function and Utility, and that authorizes vendors to offer commodities, services, or technology that is equivalent or superior to those named or described in the specification.

+Brand Name Specification - Means a specification limited to one or more products, brand names, makes, manufacturer’s names, catalog numbers or similar identifying characteristics.

 Centralized Contract – Any contract let by the OGS New York State Procurement Services for use by an authorized user, including but not limited to State agencies, political subdivisions, local governments, public authorities, public school and fire districts, public and nonprofit libraries, and certain other nonpublic/nonprofit organizations, for the purchase of commodities or services.
 Centralized contracts are established or approved by the Commissioner of General Services as meeting the State’s requirements.

 Commodities – Material goods, supplies, products, construction items or other standard articles of commerce (other than technology) that are the subject of any purchase or exchange (State Finance Law § 160(3)).